 When the Ernesto twins invited Kunam to a business meeting soon after his father's death, he went because he wanted to know if the elder twin, Angela, could still make his heart flutter as she used to while they were teenagers.
-At the end of their PowerPoint presentation, the Ernestos smiled expectantly at Kunam, and it struck him that though he had no clue what the hell they'd been talking about, he could hear his heart revving like a cranky old Mercedes.
+At the end of their PowerPoint presentation, the Ernestos smiled expectantly at Kunam, and it struck him, though he had no clue what the hell they'd been talking about, he could hear his heart revving like a cranky old Mercedes.

 Angela said, "So you'll agree, you coming in with us is a win-win investment, yes?"

 Kunam frowned.
-His last girlfriend, four months now since he heard from her, used to tell him that frowning made him look like a too-serious Denzel Washington.
+His last girlfriend, four months now since he heard from her, used to tell him frowning made him look like a too-serious Denzel Washington.
 He hoped the ex had been telling the truth.
-He didn't want the Ernestos to figure out that he hadn't been paying attention.
+He didn't want the Ernestos to figure out he hadn't been paying attention.
 In any case, he felt certain they were merely being polite and didn't really expect questions.
 Their toothpaste advert smiles and Angela's last line hinted at just one possible conclusion—this deal would make even a Saudi oil Sheik so much richer.
 Kunam wondered if he should mention his lack of ambition, as his late father would have put it.

 He knew the Ernestos were scrutinizing him with the eagerness of yuppie businesspeople.
-Angela and Angelo radiated self-confidence and desire for success in smart gray suits that made Kunam's short sleeves and velvety jeans look impoverished.
-How ironic, he thought, that the skinny twins could make him who had the build of a champion sportsman feel like an amateur athlete who'd failed to measure up at pro level.
+Angela and Angelo radiated self-confidence and desire for success in smart gray suits making Kunam's short sleeves and velvety jeans look impoverished.
+How ironic, he thought, the skinny twins could make him who had the build of a champion sportsman feel like an amateur athlete who'd failed to measure up at pro level.

 They, no doubt, had made the cut.
 Here they were, twinned as much by their demeanor of achievement as by their peculiar androgynous visages.
 He remembered how their faces used to spark debates about their gender and related matters.
 A smile began to relax his lips.
 The twins began to smile back.
 He realized it would seem as if he'd deliberately misled them, so he checked himself and straightened up.